Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections: Related Work

-It has been observed that the input features play the most essential role in delivering high recognition accuracy~\cite{Shift-GCN, MS-G3D, EfficentGCN-B4, EEGCN, partGCN}.
 Drawing on this, Graph2Net~\cite{Graph2Net} proposes to extract local and global spatial features jointly.
-Similarly, CTR-GCN~\cite{CTR-GCN} uses multi-scale temporal convolution to extract temporal features.
-While HD-GCN~\cite{HD-GCN} focuses on learning the feature aggregation among different edge sets.
+CTR-GCN~\cite{CTR-GCN} uses multi-scale temporal convolution to extract temporal features.
+While HD-GCN~\cite{HD-GCN} introduce the hierarchical edge convolution to key edge features.
 To extend the perception field, STC-Net~\cite{STC-Net} uses the dilated kernels for graph convolution to capture the features.

+Similarly, IG-Transformer \cite{IGformer} aggregate the features of two persons as one to mine the semantic information.
+STST \cite{STST} split the coordinate features, semantic features and temporal features into three kinds of tokens.
+TSTE \cite{TSTE} extracting and merging the spatial and temporal features as input to transformer encoders.

-After all, existing GCNs~\cite{ST-GCN, 2s-AGCN, InfoGCN, DS-GCN, multiGCN} receive the input features from real skeleton joints.
+After all, existing methods~\cite{ST-GCN, 2s-AGCN, InfoGCN, DS-GCN, multiGCN, DSTA-Net, ST-TR} receive the input features from real skeleton joints.
 However, each skeleton joint acts as an information carrier during forward passing, which is required to deliver both local context and global semantics.
 Given a fixed representative capacity (number of channels), we believe it is necessary to involve additional virtual joints to balance the pressure of storing local and global information.